venky70137090/update_project/README.md

 docker :
 docker is used to containrise . my application  is  easy to share and use for others without version and enivorment conflict.

+u can run these using
+docker build -t charan(any name) .
+docker run --name charan-container -p 6000:6000 charan